zahramoghaddasi/Fourth-Assignment-HTML-Parser/README.md

 To enhance your project further:

-- Fetch country data from live websites.
-- Expand data extraction to additional websites.
+- Expand data extraction to additional websites i.e. [Hockey Teams](https://www.scrapethissite.com/pages/forms/).
 - Develop a user interface for interactive querying and sorting.
+- utilize SQL/NoSQL databases to store the data that you are scraping.

 ## Submission 📁